 - Multiple this by the number of pages viewed by each person.
 If each person views about 10 pages, then you’ll need about 32GB of bandwidth at a minimum.

 NOTE: If you allow visitors to download files, you’ll also need to know the average number of downloads per day and the average file size and factor that in.
 If you’re launching a new website, it’s a little difficult to determine how much bandwidth you’ll need.
 Your best bet is to monitor your site’s traffic for the first few months and then determine monthly usage.
-You can always adjust as your site grows.

 Additional Resources About Unlimited Bandwidth